A topic from the subject of Inorganic Chemistry in Chemistry.

 Transition metals have a wide range of applications in various fields, including:

 • Catalysis: Transition metals are used as catalysts in a variety of chemical reactions.
-For example, nickel is used as a catalyst in the hydrogenation of alkenes.
+Examples include nickel in the hydrogenation of alkenes, platinum in catalytic converters, and vanadium in the contact process for sulfuric acid production.

-• Alloys: Transition metals are used in a variety of alloys, such as steel, stainless steel, and bronze.
+• Alloys: Transition metals are used in a variety of alloys, such as steel (iron-carbon alloy), stainless steel (iron-chromium-nickel alloy), and bronze (copper-tin alloy).
+These alloys often possess improved strength, corrosion resistance, or other desirable properties.

 Conclusion